Hamid061002/mini-project/README.md

 - Use the provided backend endpoints to fetch data and send messages
 - Focus on clean, modular, and maintainable code
 - Show ability to handle asynchronous operations and real-time updates (socket programming)
+- Commit your changes and pull request to this project
+- Contact us on telegram via ```@ramtinkosari```, feel free to ask about steps

 <!-- ## Course Structure (and JSON)
 Consider that you are showing course page which has :